kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

       OS_CODENAME: 'bullseye'
    ```

-2. This can be included in the same PR as the k8s-cloud-builder update
-   - If submitted separately, follow the same process as the k8s-cloud-builder update.
+3. Submit your PR and wait for review and merge
+   - Example PR (that also included the k8s-ci-builder Image update): https://github.com/kubernetes/release/pull/4065/files

+4. Monitor the build job in Prow:
+   - After merge, the image will be automatically built

+After the PR is merged, make sure the relevant ProwJobs are green.

-After all the above PRs are merged and prow jobs are successful, you can verify the images were built successfully:
+You can verify the images were built successfully by either pulling the images or using  `crane` to check their digest.

+Or you can use `gcloud` to list the tags of the images:

    ```bash
    # Check the kube-cross image